How to Write Excellent Press Releases

 Here's a list of press release writing tips to help you with create news and event releases for newspapers, magazines, and websites.
 Editors receive a lot of information, and it's easier for them to use your release if they don't have to make drastic rewrites.
 The less an editor needs to type, the happier he or she is.

-Do you have questions about writing press releases?
-We've got these tips memorized.
-Let us help you write your press releases.
+Do you have questions or tips about writing press releases?
 Contact us at or click here.

 - Remember the who, what, when, where, and how.
 But don't list them.
 Your release should be in the form of sentences in paragraphs.
 (See bulleted lists below if you want who, what, etc.)